-- 1. Students having obtained a relevant bachelor's degree in Computer Science & Engineering (TI) from a Dutch institute of professional education (HBO) can gain access to the Master's degree programme of Computer Science (CS) via a bridging programme. - 2.
+- 1. Students having obtained a relevant bachelor's degree in Technical Computer Science (Technische Informatica) from a Dutch university of applied sciences (HBO) can gain access to the Master's degree programme of Computer Science (CS) via a bridging programme. - 2.
 The bridging programme for Computer Science consists of the following courses: